success4lyf/ETL-Pipline/README.md

 ### 4. Create SQL script to generate database
 SQL script was generated using psycopg2 and SQLALchemy to connect to the Postgresql Database
 ### 5. Design schema to model data
+Schema was designed using the SQL data defination language to create tables and get the ER diagram shown below:
 ### 6. Load - Load data into database
 ### 7. Setup docker-compose file to create network of containers
 ### 8. Documentation